 You may have some pain where the needle entered your skin (the puncture site).
 You may also have pain in your shoulder.
 This is called referred pain.
 It's caused by pain travelling along a nerve that goes to the liver.
 The referred pain usually lasts less than 12 hours.
 You may have a small amount of bleeding from the puncture site.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to feel better as quickly as possible.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call 911 anytime you think you may need emergency care.
-For example, call
+For example, call if:

-Call your doctor or Health Link at 811 now or seek
+Call your doctor or Health Link at 811 now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if you have any problems.
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter U812 in the search box to learn more about "Biliary Stent Placement: What to Expect at Home."
+Enter U812 in the search box to learn more about "Biliary Stent Placement: What to Expect at Home".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.